Smilerism/Smilerism/README.md

+---
+# Who am I?
-- I am smilerism, mannerism and smile combined.
+- I am smilerism, like mannerism and smile combined.
 - I code in various languages like... python, C++, html and JS~
 - I am also like, super cool.
 - Thanks 😋😁😁
+---